Clarina, County Limerick

 Clarina is within the Patrickswell-Ballybrown parish.
 The main area of interest is the nearby location of Carrigogunnell Castle.

 Schools

-Clarina has a National School called St. Josephs N.S. (mixed).
+Clarina has a mixed national (primary) school called St. Joseph's National School.

 History

-Clarina Castle, also known as Elm Park, was designed for the 3rd Baron Clarina in the late 1820s.
+Clarina Castle, also known as Elm Park, was a country house designed for the 3rd Baron Clarina in the late 1820s.
 Further work was undertaken by Rawson Carroll in the 1880s.
 It was demolished in the 1960s.